Yanis Barka

 Yanis Djamil Barka (born 18 April 1998) is a French professional footballer who plays as a forward for club Dijon.

 Club career

 Barka made his first professional appearance with Nancy in a 2–2 Ligue 2 tie with Ajaccio on 17 November 2017.
 He signed his first professional contract on 11 December 2017.
 On 17 December 2021, Barka joined Championnat National 2 side Beauvais on a deal until the end of the season.
 On 23 June 2022, he signed for Paris 13 Atletico in the Championnat National.

 On 2 December 2022, Barka returned to Beauvais.

 On 31 January 2025, Barka signed a one-and-a-half-year contract with Dijon.

 International career

-Barka represented France at the 2017 Toulon Tournament, scoring a goal in his only appearance.
+Born in France, Barka is of Algerian descent.
+He represented France at the 2017 Toulon Tournament, scoring a goal in his only appearance.